defijs/defi-router/README.md

 If the hash looks like ``#!/foo/bar/baz/``, then ``object.x = "foo"`` and ``object.y = "baz"``.

-This feature is useful in cases when classes control different parts of the path.
+This feature is useful in cases when two or more modules control different parts of the path.

 **script1.js**